jt14den/ucla-workshop/git-notes/02-tracking-files.md

 * For code, it's useful to commit changes that can be reviewed by someone in under an hour.
 * Or it can be useful to commit changes that "go together" - for example, one paragraph of a manuscript, or each new function added to your script.
+* For example:
-* For example, if you work on your code all day long (add 200 lines of code, including 5 new functions and write 7 pages of your new manuscript including deleting an old paragraph), and at 3:00 you make a fatal error or deletion, but you didn't commit once, then you will have a hard time recreating the version you are looking for - because it doesn't exist!
+  * if you work on your code all day long (add 200 lines of code, including 5 new functions and write 7 pages of your new manuscript including deleting an old paragraph),
+  * and at 3:00 you make a fatal error or deletion, but you didn't commit once, then you will have a hard time recreating the version you are looking for - because it doesn't exist!

 If we run `git status` now: